Prince Bojidar Karageorgevitch: Life

 Prince Bojidar belonged to the senior line of the Karađorđević dynasty (his older brother was Prince Alexis Karađorđević).
-He was the second son of Prince George Karađorđević and his wife Sara Karađorđević (born Sara Anastasijević).
-His grandfather Prince Aleksa was the eldest son of Karađorđe Petrović, the founder of the House of Karađorđević and leader of the First Serbian Uprising.
+He was the second son of Prince George Karađorđević (1827–1884) and his wife Sara Anastasijević (1836-1931), daughter of Miša Anastasijević, Serbian Senator and one of the richest people in Serbia.
+Prince Bojidars' paternal grandparents were Prince Alexis Karageorgevitch (1801–1829), the eldest son of Karađorđe Petrović and his wealthy wife, Maria Nikolaevna Trohin (1806-1827) from Bessarabia, the daughter of Nicolae Konstantinovich Trohin, the Marshal of the Nobility of Khotyn (1828-1831) and his wife, Victoria Konstantinovna Buzny (d.
+1824), the daughter of Boyar Konstantin Ilyich Buzny (b. circa 1750), who held the title of Armaș; both of their families belonged to the Nobility of Moldavia and Wallachia.
+He also had one younger sister (1862-1867), born ten months after him, who died in infancy, but there is no record of her name.

 Prince Bojidar lived in France for most of his life as the members of the Karađorđević dynasty were in exile after Prince Alexander Karađorđević lost the Serbian throne in 1858.
 Bojidar traveled a lot and went on a number of trips around the world.
 He served in the French Army and fought in the French campaign at Tonking and was decorated with the Cross of the Legion of Honour.
 To earn a living he gave singing and drawing lessons before becoming a translator and journalist.
 He visited Serbia twice at the turn of the century (1897 and either late 1899 or early 1900), both times semi-incognito, trying to evaluate the general feel in the population about a possible replacement of the Obrenović dynasty with the Karađorđevićs should King Alexander Obrenović die childless, as was expected to happen at the time, due to the King's marriage with Queen Draga of an age beyond childbirth years at the time.
 He also visited Serbia once after his second cousin once removed King Peter I Karađorđević was enthroned but became disillusioned with the treatment he received (mostly ignored by his regal relative).